zbanack/shampoo/README.md

 - `shampoo_set_canvas_x(string:UID, real:x)` sets the x-coord of the canvas associated with the given UID
 - `shampoo_set_canvas_y(string:UID, real:y)` sets the y-coord of the canvas associated with the given UID
 - `shampoo_set_canvas_pos(string:UID, real:x, real:y)` combination of the above two functions; sets x-coord and y-coord of the canvas associated with the given UID
+- `shampoo_refresh_canvas(string:UID)` refreshes a canvas of a given UID
+- `shampoo_sanitize(string:str)` escapes characters and sanitizes a string; done automatically to text entered via textareas

 ### Features
-As of version 1.0, the Shampoo framework comes bundled with the following features:

 - Live-coding development environment so you can create and debug interfaces in real-time
 - Lightweight setup: it only takes a single function call to get the framework initialized
 - A unique markup-like language to build interfaces quick and easy
 - Buttons with ability to enable/disable them
+- Draggable interfaces
 - Checkbox and toggles
 - Radio button groups
-- Text input with `maxlength` and `numbersOnly` attributes
+- Text input with maxlength and numbersOnly attributes
 - Sliders with customizable min/max ranges and intervals
 - Content overflow/linebreaks
-- Custom callback functions and hyperlinks
+- Custom callback functions and in-line hyperlinks
-- Sound effect support
+- Sound effect (and toggling) support
-- Links with mixed attributes
 - Tooltips
-- Hex, blue-red-green, and string color support
+- Hex, blue-red-green, and string color support, with a built-in palette
+- onLoad, onStep, onClose, onDraw, onDrag listeners
+- Out-of-the-box window resizing support

+### Roadmap
+- Out-of-the-box HTML5 support​
+- Dropdown menus
+- More advanced textareas and input interception
+- Paginations
+- More efficient text parsing and character escaping
+- Better number support (e.g. decimals operators)
+- Element padding, margins
+- Scrollviews
+- Lists, expansion of indentation logic

 ### Installation and Setup
 Shampoo is compatible only with the GMS 2.3 IDE.